Python cross-version byte-code decompiler

 A native Python cross-version decompiler and fragment decompiler.
 The successor to decompyle, uncompyle, and uncompyle2.

 uncompyle6 translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 1.5, and 2.1 to 3.7 or so, including PyPy bytecode and Dropbox’s Python 2.5 bytecode.
+It accepts bytecodes from Python version 1.3 to version 3.7, spanning over 22 years of Python releases.
+We include Dropbox’s Python 2.5 bytecode and some PyPy bytecode.

 Ok, I’ll say it: this software is amazing.
 It is more than your normal hacky decompiler.
 Using compiler technology, the program creates a parse tree of the program from the instructions; nodes at the upper levels that look a little like what might come from a Python AST.
 So we can really classify and understand what’s going on in sections of Python bytecode.